AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 }
 ```

-The new type may also include the full type definition of the reference type instead of specifying only the Id.
-For example,
+The new type may also include the full type definition of the reference type instead of specifying only the ``Id`` as shown below:

 ```json
 {